 • Develop incentives for participation in a qualifying certification program.
 Outline the minimum criteria for a certification program to incorporate key water conservation practices of relevance to the Napa Valley Subbasin and groundwater sustainability issues (i.e., define which practices would need to be incorporated in the program).
 This is an important component of certification program design.
-Under existing certification programs specific practices could be required (e.g., Tier 3 or 4 level water efficiency/conservation practices under CWSA) or water conservation practices would need to be included (e.g., Fish Friendly Farming does not currently include water efficiency practices).
+Under existing certification programs specific practices could be required (e.g., Tier 3 or 4 level water efficiency/conservation practices under CWSA) or water conservation practices would need to be included or expanded, depending on the certification program.
 Describe the process for NCGSA to approve existing certification programs as meeting the criteria.
 Develop incentives to reward vineyards and wineries becoming and remaining certified by qualifying certification programs.
 Expected timeline: 1 year.